warlocksmurf/HTBSherlock-writeups/optinseltrace2023/OpTinselTrace-5/README.md

 > Successful exploitation resulting in a rest of the computer account password and it will be shown in security logs with event id 4742 “A computer account was changed”, password last set change, performed by Anonymous Logon.

 ![win2 1](https://github.com/warlocksmurf/HTB-writeups/assets/121353711/8307d503-2500-485b-9f84-9f20da3d1fed)

 ## Task 3
 Question: What is the name of the executable related to the unusual service installed on the system around the time of the CVE exploitation?
 <br>Answer: `hAvbdksT.exe`

-Since we know the timeline of compromise in Task 2, the executable related to the "vulnerable_to_zerologon" service can be easily found in the System.evtx by filtering the time and eventID.
+Since we know the exact timeline for IoC, the executable related to the "vulnerable_to_zerologon" service can be easily found in the System.evtx by filtering the time and eventID.

 ![win3](https://github.com/warlocksmurf/HTB-writeups/assets/121353711/e54e82e9-45ae-4e87-b078-7484cfeb94d0)